Take It from Me (1937 film)

-Take It from Me is a 1937 British comedy film directed by William Beaudine and starring Max Miller, Betty Lynne and Buddy Baer.
-It is often referred to by its working title, Transatlantic Trouble.
+Take It from Me (also known as Transatlantic Trouble) is a lost 1937 British comedy film directed by William Beaudine and starring Max Miller, Betty Lynne and Buddy Baer.
+It was written by John Meehan Jr., J.O.C.
+Orton and Reginald Purdell.

-Ahead of its opening in Australia, the filmmakers were sued there by a Lady Fairhaven who complained that a character in the film with the same name could be confused for her.
+Ahead of the film's opening in Australia, First National were sued there by a Lady Fairhaven who complained that a character in the film with the same name could be confused for her.
 The case was settled out of court.
-Existing cast lists only refer to a "Lady Foxham"; it is possible the offending name was ultimately overdubbed.
-It is now believed to be a lost film.
+First National issued a statement saying: "When Lady Fairhaven's solicitors pointed out that in fact her name was being used in the film, directions were at once given for the making of the necessary alterations in the film."

+Preservation status

+The British Film Institute has classed Take It from Me as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 A British boxing promoter tries to get an opportunity for his man to fight for the title in America.